-The Framework is based on six vision statements which describe what is needed to improve outcomes for babies, their mothers and families related to infant feeding in the UK.
-Under each vision statement there are separate lists of capabilities for advocates, practitioners and leaders.
-These describe the knowledge, skills and understanding needed for learners to contribute to making the vision statements a reality.
-Read the vision statements and capabilities in the Overview document.
+The Framework is based on six Vision Statements which describe what is needed to improve outcomes for babies, their mothers and families related to infant feeding in the UK.
+Under each Vision Statement there are separate lists of capabilities for Advocates and Leaders.
+These describe the knowledge, skills and understanding needed for learners to contribute to making the Vision Statements a reality.
+Read the Vision Statements and capabilities in the Overview document.

-Participants are asked to complete a portfolio of their learning, experience and reflection related to each vision statement and associated capabilities.
+Participants are asked to complete a portfolio of their learning, experience and reflection related to each Vision Statement and associated capabilities.
 There are short essays, activities and reflective exercises to complete.
-Participants are supported to work at their own pace and in ways that enable personal development over a six month period.
+Participants are supported to work at their own pace and in ways that enable personal development over the eight-month period.
 This structured framework is intended to support the learner to evidence the knowledge and skills they already have, while also developing a deeper knowledge and understanding of infant feeding and very early child development, including how to implement and advocate for evidence-based practice within their own sphere of practice.

-All portfolios are marked anonymously and then moderated externally.
-Advocates and practitioners will receive their qualification based on the results of marking and moderating their portfolio.
-For leaders, the portfolio will be used as the basis for one-to-one interviews to determine the extent of their knowledge and understanding.
+The portfolios are marked anonymously and moderated externally.
+Advocates will receive their qualification based on the results of the marking and moderating process.
+For Leaders, the portfolio will be used as the basis for one-to-one interviews to determine the extent of their knowledge and understanding.
 Results from the portfolio and interview will be combined and qualifications awarded based on the results.

 3. How do I apply?

-- The application form will be considered against set criteria for acceptance and the participant will be informed of whether they have been successful or not.
-Each course will have a limited number of places and so it could be that participants are asked to apply again, simply because this course is full.
+Please consider that you have the necessary study time to complete the programme within eight months.
+If you are interested in applying, please complete the form when applications open and submit to the Baby Friendly office.
+This form will be considered anonymously against set criteria and participants will be informed of whether they have been successful or not.
+Each course will have a limited number of places and so it could be that participants are asked to apply again.

-- Once accepted, the participant will be asked to formally enrol in the course and pay the associated fee.
-The costs for the programme are £250 (Advocate), £350 (Practitioner) and £550 (Leader).
+Once accepted, the participant will be asked to formally enrol in the course and pay the associated fee.

 We recognise that participants have different needs depending on their current level of knowledge and experience.
-The framework is designed to allow learners to work at their own speed and in their own way over the six month period in order to gather the evidence needed to complete their portfolio and prepare for their interview (leaders only)
+The Framework is designed to allow learners to work at their own pace and in their own way over the eight-month period in order to gather the evidence needed to complete their portfolio and prepare for their interview (Leaders only).

-The six overarching vision statements describe what we hope to achieve in the UK in relation to infant feeding and very early child development.
-The capabilities for each vision statement outline how we expect graduates from each programme (advocate, leader or practitioner) to positively contribute to achieving the vision.
+The six overarching Vision Statement describe what we hope to achieve in the UK in relation to infant feeding and very early child development.
+The capabilities for each Vision Statement outline how we expect graduates from each programme (Advocate or Leader) to positively contribute to achieving the vision.
 These are outlined below.

-Threaded throughout the visions and capabilities, we will also be looking for evidence of the following principles:
+Threaded throughout the Vision Statements and capabilities, we will also be looking for evidence of the following principles:

 - A child rights focus

-- Communication skills, in terms of respect, sensitivity and empathy, and also in terms of confident negotiation skills
+- Communication skills, in terms of respect, sensitivity, empathy and confident negotiation skills

-The programme is very structured, with distinct pieces of work required for the vision statements, most with a strict word limit.
+The programme is very structured, with distinct pieces of work required for the Vision Statements with a strict word limit.
 When completing the portfolio consider: